pnp/PnP/Samples/Provisioning.VSTools/readme.md

     </staticContent>
   </system.webServer>
 ```
 Once the VSIX package is hosted and available in Visual Studio, it can be installed from the Extension and Updates Tool menu item.
-Once installed, the package functionality can be turned on or off by either right mouse clicking your project and selecting Enable PnP Provisioning Tools
+Once installed, the package functionality can be turned on or off by right-clicking your project and selecting Enable PnP Provisioning Tools

 ![](readme.images/enablePnPCommand.png)